JOGS: Joint Optimization of Pose Estimation and 3D Gaussian Splatting: Experiments

-\textbf{Novel View Synthesis Evaluation.} As shown in~\Cref{table:nvs_tank_sub,table:nvs_llff,table:nvs_shiny}, both CFGS and GSHT suffer degraded reconstruction quality, primarily due to their reliance on temporal continuity—when pose changes become large (e.g., under frame-subsampling on Tanks and Temples), their results collapse, as shown by the sharp drop in PSNR.
+As shown in Tab.~\ref{table:nvs_tank_sub}, \ref{table:nvs_llff} and \ref{table:nvs_shiny}, both CFGS and GSHT suffer degraded reconstruction quality, primarily due to their reliance on temporal continuity—when pose changes become large (e.g., under frame-subsampling on Tanks and Temples), their performance deteriorates sharply, as shown by the sharp drop in PSNR.
 In contrast, our method is sequence-agnostic and remains robust even under aggressive subsampling.
-As illustrated in~\Cref{fig:nvs_all_2}, our method generates sharper geometric features and more coherent textures, in contrast to the blurred reconstructions of CFGS and the fragmented surfaces of GSHT.
-Beyond holistic visual assessment,~\Cref{fig:detail_compare} presents fine-grained comparisons of structural details.
+As illustrated in Fig.~\ref{fig:nvs_all_2}, our method generates sharper geometric features and more coherent textures, in contrast to the blurred reconstructions of CFGS and the fragmented surfaces of GSHT.
+Beyond holistic visual assessment, Fig.~\ref{fig:detail_compare} presents fine-grained comparisons of structural details.
 Our method achieves superior fidelity in geometric preservation and texture reconstruction compared to baseline approaches.

-In addition, it is noteworthy that in~\Cref{fig:nvs_all_2}, the CFGS method produces noticeably blurred novel view synthesis images due to its inaccurate pose estimation.
-This issue becomes particularly pronounced in the detailed regions as illustrated in~\Cref{fig:detail_compare}.
-As demonstrated in the figure, both CFGS and GSHT exhibit variations in scale and positional displacement of the display units.
-As shown in~\Cref{fig:detail_compare} (the first row), 3DGS shows obvious blurring around high-frequency structures such as the edge of the display.
+In addition, it is noteworthy that in Fig.~\ref{fig:nvs_all_2}, the CFGS method produces noticeably blurred novel view synthesis images due to its inaccurate pose estimation.
+This issue becomes particularly pronounced in the detailed regions as illustrated in Fig.~\ref{fig:detail_compare}.
+As demonstrated in the figure, both CFGS and GSHT exhibitscale drift and spatial misalignment of the display units.
+As shown in Fig.~\ref{fig:detail_compare} (the first row), 3DGS shows obvious blurring around high-frequency structures such as the edge of the display.
 This is primarily due to the lack of joint camera pose optimization during training, where even slight pose inaccuracies can be amplified during dense rendering, leading to structural blur and color artifacts.
 We evaluate on the Shiny dataset, which features strong reflections and refractions.
-As shown in~\Cref{table:nvs_shiny}, JOGS matches COLMAP+3DGS in overall metrics and significantly outperforms both COLMAP-free baselines.
+As shown in Tab.~\ref{table:nvs_shiny}, JOGS matches COLMAP+3DGS in overall metrics and significantly outperforms both COLMAP-free baselines.